Jemmy Wood: In fiction

-Charles Dickens may have been inspired by the stories about the Gloucester Miser to create the character of Ebenezer Scrooge in A Christmas Carol.
+Charles Dickens may have been inspired by the stories about the Gloucester Miser to create the character of Ebenezer Scrooge in his 1843 novella A Christmas Carol.
 A character by the name of Dismal Jemmy appears in The Pickwick Papers and Jemmy Wood of Gloucester is mentioned in Our Mutual Friend.
-It has also been speculated that the court case of Jarndyce v Jarndyce in Bleak House may have been based on the case that arose following irregularities in Wood's will, although the court system of the time was so slow and expensive that there are a number of other possible cases on which Jarndyce could just as easily have been based.
+It has also been speculated that the fictional court case of Jarndyce v Jarndyce in Bleak House may have been based on the case that arose following irregularities in Wood's will, although the court system of the time was so slow and expensive that there are a number of other possible cases on which Jarndyce could just as easily have been based.

 Death

 Wood died in 1836 and was buried in St Mary de Crypt Church in Gloucester where there is a gravestone to his memory in the chancel.
 The crowd at his funeral reportedly "...evinced a levity of demeanor inconsistent with the solemnity of the occasion" and his coffin was said to have been stoned.